 The structure of your metadata dictates the order of the fields, as well as the hierarchy that they employ.
-InfoAssist displays this hierarchy based on the structure defined for the master file that you choose.
+InfoAssist+ displays this hierarchy based on the structure defined for the master file that you choose.
 For more information on the specific field types, see Field Image List on page 51.

-If you are using a Business View Plus (BV+) data source, which is built based on a predetermined targeted hierarchy or structure, the view of your Data pane will be set to Structured, by default.
-When using a BV+ data source, Logical view is disabled.
+If you are using a Business View (BV) data source, which is built based on a pre-determined targeted hierarchy or structure, the view of your Data pane will be set to Structured, by default.
+When using a BV data source, Logical view is disabled.
 These options are available on the View tab, in the Data Panel group.

-Note: When you open a BV+ data source, you will have access to common components, such as measures, dimensions, and filters, but values are not supported.
+Note: When you open a BV data source, you will have access to common components, such as measures, dimensions, and filters, but values will not be displayed.